beyondeye/compose_bloc/README.md

     //implementation "cafe.adriel.voyager:voyager-livedata:$currentVersion"
     implementation "io.gihub.beyondeye:kbloc-livedata:$currentVersion"
 }
 ```
+- original voyager does not support Compose Web
+- original voyager does not support path-based navigation.
 - ``voyager-androidx`` now work differently: all lifecycle handling hooks from the original code have been removed
   (``AndroidScreenLifecycleOwner`` is not used anymore).
 This is because it caused many issues:
   see for example [issue 62](https://github.com/adrielcafe/voyager/issues/62).